arminderk/PollApp/README.md

 # Poll App

-A web application that allows users to take part in various different polls and submit feeback.
+A web application that allows users to take part in various different polls and submit feedback.

 ## Features